aldebaran/qibuild/doc/source/guide/using_toolchains.rst

 If you are already using a Aldebaran toolchain, you can skip this section.

-Otherwize, you have to create a **toolchain** from scratch for qibuild to use:
+Otherwise, you have to create a **toolchain** from scratch for qibuild to use:

 .. code-block:: console